The Long Read:

 The best antidote to such caricatures, I thought, would be to visit the century-old clapboard church in its bucolic setting of apple groves, so I did.
-Behind it is the little original 1811 meetinghouse, and beyond that a hillside leveled and ready for construction of a baseball field.
+Behind it is the small original 1811 meetinghouse, and beyond that a hillside leveled and ready for construction of a baseball field.
 (If you build it, I couldn’t help thinking, will they come?)

 I attended worship there in the autumn of 1990.
 That First Day morning the sanctuary was well-filled, the service programmed but a little haphazard too, the children numerous and occasionally noisy, the singing heartfelt.
 The group was also mindful of its silent heritage, devoting a full fifteen minutes to “open worship”.

 After meeting, talk with Clintondalers made plain that their primary concerns centered, not on state-wide witchhunts, but on their own spiritual and personal struggles and achievements.
 For instance, the most prominent literature in the fellowship room was not some anti-New Age screed, but brochures for Alcoholics Anonymous.
 Their next big program plan was, not a purge of liberals, but a fellowship dinner for Jamaican apple pickers.
-Here, it was abundantly clear, was a real church, made up of real people, with plenty of home-grown problems to worry about.
-Most of the “demons” with which they had to contend appeared to be of the home-grown, domestic varieties.
+Here, it was abundantly clear, was a real church, made up of real people, with plenty of local problems to worry about.
+Most of the “demons” with which they had to contend appeared to be home-grown, domestic varieties.